Tap-Payments/Pay-Button-iOS/README.md

 -   **Creating the PayButtonView from code**

-    1. Head to your UIViewController where you want to display the `BenefitPayButton` as a subview.
+    1. Head to your UIViewController where you want to display the `PayButtonView` as a subview.
     2. Import `PayButton-iOS` as follows `import Pay_Button_iOS` at the top of your UIViewController.
     3. Create a class variable `**var**  payButton: PayButtonView = .init() ///  An instance of the pay button`
     4. In the coming code sample, we will show how to create the view and how to set its layout constraints to take full width as recommended.